 In the absence of any new content (I’m sure I don’t have to remind you why), I’ve decided to delve back in time and talk about that time I went to Tutbury and Hatton (in Staffordshire and Derbyshire respectively), back in those glorious pre-Covid days in 2018.

 Coincidentally, it was on 30th January 2018, exactly three years ago yesterday, that I was off work for a week and had bought a weekly bus ticket.
 The plan was to spend every day of my week off in a different place, getting the bus there and having a look around.
 I caught the number 1 bus to Tutbury from the stop outside the railway station.
 It was a sunny day, the kind of low sun that dazzles you all the time.
-I helped an old man catch his bus, as he couldn’t see the numbers on the front of them.
+At the bus stop, I helped an old man catch his bus, as he couldn’t see the numbers on the front of them.
 My bus was just behind his, so I got on and sat down.
 The bus went around Horninglow, up to Rolleston-on-Dove and then to Tutbury.

 Tutbury is most famous for its medieval castle, the ruins of which tower over the village from its position on top of a hill.
 Mary, Queen of Scots famously stayed there in the 16th century after fleeing Scotland.
 It’s usually open to the public.
 I haven’t yet visited the castle myself, but it is on my ever-growing list of places to visit.